 Systematic application of basic practices for every patient is the rule to prevent the transmission of infections.
 The FIQ recommends the following practices in the context of the COVID-19 pandemic:

 Information about PPEs

 - Eye protection: prescription glasses are not considered adequate protection.
-They can be used for an entire shift, subject to the healthcare professional’s clinical judgment on the possible contamination of the eye protection.
+Eye protection, protective glasses or a visor covering the face to the chin can be worn for an entire shift, subject to the healthcare professional’s clinical judgment on the possible contamination of the eye protection.

 - Gown: plan to use a waterproof gown if there is a risk of contact with biological fluids (for example: vomit, severe cases.).
 It is recommended to change the gown between every patient.